-The Alviela river arises in the Natural Park of Serra de Aire and Candeeiros in Alcanena municipality, parish of Louriceira and flows into the right bank of the Tejo River, near Figueira Valley, in the municipality of Santarém.
-It has an extension of approximately 40 km and is considered one of the most polluted rivers in the country.See more...
+The headwaters of the Alviela River are located in the Serra de Aire and Candeeiros Natural Park in the municipality of Alcanena, in the parish of Louriceira.
+It flows into the Tagus River, near Figueira Valley, in the municipality of Santarém.
+Approximately 40 km in length, it is one of the most polluted rivers in the country.

 The pollution problem in the Alviela River began when the installation of electricity plants nearby led to an increase in tanneries in the area.
 Back in the 1950s, the tanning industries’ negative affected the river’s entire ecosystem and the source of livelihood of the residents of riverside villages, such as the mills, oil mills, fishing, and sand extraction.
 The Alviela River suffered, as 117 plants poured approximately 1.5 tons of sulfide and 3 tons of chromium salts into its riverbed daily.

 The increase in industrialization in the region, the shoe factories’ growing demand for leather, and the lack of treatment of industrial waste linked to it led to very high levels of pollution.
 This sparked a wave of national protests.
 In 1974, the Comissão de Luta Anti-Poluição do Alviela (CLAPA, or Committee for the fight against the pollution of the Alviela River) was founded in Pernes, which demanded that a wastewater treatment plant be built in the region.
 The project to build one in Alcanena, where the tanning industry was concentrated, was approved in 1979.
 The construction started, but then halted due to lack of funds.
 The treatment plant was finally inaugurated early 10 years later, in December 1988.
 However, as the pollution continued to increase during that period, by the time the plant opened, it did not have the capacity to treat all the wastewater.